 - Auditory hallucinations also include spontaneous open-eyed and closed-eyed experiences

-- Auditory hallucinations, likened to a “crinkling sound, like cellophane”, “chattering”, or a high-pitched “whining and whirring”
+- Auditory hallucinations are likened to a “crinkling sound, like cellophane”, “chattering”, or a high-pitched “whining and whirring”

-- Synesthesia is frequently reported (where sights and heard and the visualization of sounds)
+- Synesthesia is frequently reported (where sights are heard and the person can also visualize sounds)

-- Depersonalization (an experience in its most acute form, this is “ego death”)
+- Depersonalization (an experience in its most acute form known as “ego death”)

-In terms of auditory and visual hallucinations, they say getting high on Ayahuasca is similar in effect to other psychedelics.
-They include the likes of magic mushrooms, LSD, peyote, and mescaline.
-However, they are exceptionally more potent though.
+In terms of auditory and visual hallucinations, they say getting high on Ayahuasca is similar in effect to other psychedelics such as magic mushrooms, LSD, peyote, and mescaline.although Ayahuasca is exceptionally more potent though.

 Improved Mood (‘good trips’)

-Ayahuasca may produce intense feelings of elation and euphoria.
-They often connect it to the ‘spiritual journey’ aspect of the experience.
+Ayahuasca may produce intense feelings of elation and euphoria which is connected to the ‘spiritual journey’ aspect of the experience.
 User accounts of positive experiences liken it to a ‘spiritual birth’ or ‘spiritual rebirth.’

-This is the most prominently cited reasons for taking Ayahuasca.
-They advertise it on the dozens of websites for Ayahuasca retreats.
-It includes:
+This is the most prominently cited reasons for taking Ayahuasca as has been advertised on dozens of websites for Ayahuasca retreats.
+These can include: